Lyr3x/Roode/README.md

 # RooDe
-People counter working with any smart home system which supports MQTT Project planning in public Trello Board: https://trello.com/b/Yonlc8Fw
+People counter working with any smart home system which supports ESPHome and therefore Home Assistamt.
+All necessary entities are created automatically.

 ## Hardware
 There will be a specific Hardware setup (recommended brands etc.) soon!